SatherWS/Micro-Cloud/README.md

 [Range slider front end design by Brandon McConnell](https://codepen.io/brandonmcconnell/pen/oJBVQW)

 ## Change Log
+  * 9/18/2020 Had to re clone the code base and lost some work...
   * 9/11/2020 Worked on sub task section and began implementing the new landing page
   * 9/9/2020 Worked on standardizing the UI and implement assignee selector for sub tasks
   * 9/2/2020 Implemented subtasks and set up local WSL dev environment to match prod